SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

     <- Now serving Alex!

-The ``serveCustomer(_:)`` function in the listing above takes an explicit closure that returns the next customer's name.
+The ``serveCustomer(_:)`` function in the listing above takes an explicit closure that returns a customer's name.
-The version of ``serveCustomer(_:)`` below performs the same operation but, instead of using an explicit closure, it uses an autoclosure by marking its parameter with the ``@autoclosure`` attribute.
+The version of ``serveCustomer(_:)`` below performs the same operation but, instead of taking an explicit closure, it takes an autoclosure by marking its parameter with the ``@autoclosure`` attribute.
 Now you can call the function
 as if it took a ``String`` argument instead of a closure.